urql-graphql/urql/src/content/docs/extending-and-experimenting.md

 - Added the second `useEffect` argument to tell it when to rerun
 - Added state to set `fetching: true` and to update the result

-In the actual implementation of the hook we also generalise this execution and expose the `executeQuery` function in the returned tuple.
+In the actual implementation of the hook we also generalize this execution and expose the `executeQuery` function in the returned tuple.
 This is left out here as the implementation can be found in the source code.